Dan Daw Creative Projects

 After having spent a lifetime being an inspiration to others, Dan Daw is finally seizing the moment to inspire himself.

-By taking ownership of the beautiful mess that encompasses all that Dan is, he lets go of who he once was, to make room for who he wants to be.
+Teaming up with theatre director Mark Maughan (The Claim, Petrification), Dan takes ownership of the beautiful mess that encompasses all that he is, and let’s go of who he once was to make room for who he wants to be.”

 Dan is joined in an intimate evening of play by performer Christopher Owen (Joe Moran, Scottish Dance Theatre) where Dan takes back the power by being dominated on his own terms.